-- 1. Static Sentient Artefacts: These are our everyday artefacts that are static in nature and have pre-designated location.
-For example: A bed in the bedroom, a refrigerator in the kitchen etc. These artefacts implement the location provider profile and are used to identify the location of peer mobile artefacts that are proximity wise nearby to that artefact. - 2.
+Static Sentient Artefact: These are our everyday artefacts that are static in nature and have pre-designated location.
+For example: A bed in the bedroom, a refrigerator in the kitchen etc. These artefacts implement the location provider profile and are used to identify the location of peer mobile artefacts that are proximity wise nearby to that artefact.

 Mobile Sentient Artefact: These are our everyday artefacts that are mobile in nature like: a coffee mug, a chair, a cooker etc. They implement the profiles for which they are augmented.
 But they do not implement any location specific profile.
-Static sentient artefact identifies them and tags them with its own location.
+Static Smart Object identifies them and tags them with its own location.